krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 description: Installing NixOS on Raspberry Pi without monitor and keyboard.
 ---

 OK, it's true that I had to use a monitor to debug during my installation.
-But since I figured out all those puzzles, you _might_ be able to do this with USB drives and an Ethernet cable.
+But since I figured out all those puzzles, you _might_ be able to do this with USB drives and an Ethernet cable only.

 **TL;DR:** Build a customized NixOS image with ssh as an installer.